nikfio/forex_data/README.md

 A perfect data source of this type is [histdata.com](http://www.histdata.com/), which work is really genuine and a lot appreciated.

-We could see them as a model, maybe in the future a similar source can be found: that is why for generalization purpose this type of source is called *historical source*.

 Summarizing, a historical source can provide tons of data even from many years ago and with no limits at the downside of a slow update rate.
 For example, *histdata* updates data on a montly basis.

 ### REAL-TIME SOURCE